 On the other hand, most of the NO in the air comes from vehicle emissions.
 That means that when you remove traffic, you’ll remove a lot of the NO in the air.

-The Times Square monitor showed us that a local change in traffic can result in a measurable change in local air quality - for some pollutants.
+The Times Square monitor shows us that a local change in traffic can result in a measurable change in local air quality - for some pollutants.

-So while we don't have a monitor in other places that have gone car-free - like Prospect Park - we can use what we learned from Times Square to conclude that removing traffic from an area can improve the air quality - particularly for pollutants that mostly come from vehicle emissions.
+So while we don't have a monitor in every place that has gone car-free - like the 14th Street Busway or Prospect Park - we can use what we learned from Times Square to safely conclude that removing traffic from an area can improve the air quality - particularly for pollutants that mostly come from vehicle emissions.